cryobry/www/blog.bryanroessler.com/_posts/2020-01-23-run-with-podman.md

 There are several things to highlight in this script:

 1. The filename is first sanitized so that it can be used to generate a unique container name.
 2. Next, we edit SELinux permissions on our `pwd` to allow the container full access to our build directory.
 Editing SELinux permissions is always a balance between ease-of-use and security and I find setting the container_file_t flag is a nice balance.
 If your script doesn't do much file i/o it may be possible to run it by only altering permissions on `$FILE_ACTIVE`.
 3. According to the mode we either remove and recreate or create a new container
 4. We mount the `pwd` in the container
-5. If `OUTPUT=0, `we mask the output directory `-v "{FILE_ACTIVE_PATH}/${OUTPUT_DIR}"` by mounting an unnamed volume, so that output is only stored in the container and not on the host filesystem.
+5. If `OUTPUT=0`, we mask the output directory `-v "{FILE_ACTIVE_PATH}/${OUTPUT_DIR}"` by mounting an unnamed volume, so that output is only stored in the container and not on the host filesystem.
 You can repeat this as many times as necessary to exclude other subdirectories in your build directory.
 6. Enable `--systemd=always` if you plan on interacting with `systemctl` using your script.
 The default `on` state will only enable systemd when the command passed to the container is `/usr/sbin/init`.
 Since it is not possible to pass more than one command and we must pass our script, this should be set to `always`.
 7. Make sure to make the script executable in the container using `chmod 755`

 ##### `--file` and `--file-path`